JHR's MA381 page

 The grader and I reserve the right to return as unacceptable any homework that is inadequately prepared. (full of scratch work, problems out of order, submitted on crumpled or fringed paper)

 If you have any questions while I'm not around, you may e-mail me at

 firstname.lastname@example.org and I will reply as soon as I can.

 You should come to class prepared.
-This means that I expect you to have done the homework, brought your book to class and be prepared with questions about material that you don't understand.
+This means that I expect you to have done the homework, brought your book to class, silenced your cell phone, and be prepared with questions about material that you don't understand.

 - If you don't understand something, ASK

 - If I'm going too fast, STOP ME.

 I enjoy mathematics.
 When I get on a roll, I tend to keep going.